Home

 Puppy Pile of children

-Stand Up Daily and the Moment Of Silence: Stand up for who or what you care about - whenever you can - and like a Flash Mob, use the Moment Of Silence (MOS) as we did with 500,000 in the 2014 People's Climate March in NYC.
-An organizer for that march was Bill McKibben (cofounder of 350.org), who suggested - days before the march - that at precisely two minutes to 1:00 PM everyone could stop and go quiet for a MOS.
+In NYC we did a MOS with 500,000 at the 2014 People's Climate March, an organizer was Bill McKibben (cofounder of 350.org), who suggested - days before the march - that at precisely two minutes to 1:00 PM everyone could stop and go quiet for a MOS.
 There was no announcement that day, so as the time approached, the crowd was wondering if it would happen.
-AND IT DID.
-500,000 marchers went quiet, with a (Nelson Mandela) fist or the peace symbol raised up high, many held hands.
-That spine-tingling experience inspired the creation of this website.

-As soon as an unpopular speaker says something upsetting, that's the time to Stand Up for a disruptive MOS.
+Or as soon as an unpopular speaker says something upsetting, that's the time to Stand Up for a disruptive MOS.

 Or at a sporting event start when a pre-selected period, quarter or inning ends.
 Perhaps take a knee during the MOS.

 Envision all Americans Standing Up Daily for a MOS - EVERY DAY - at 12:12 PM when many are at lunch together.
-(At 12 minutes after the hour because we are at the 12th hour for our planet, democracy, Rule of Law, etc.)
+(At 12 minutes after the hour because we are at the 12th hour for our planet, our Constitution, democracy, Rule of Law, etc.)

 Annually on Holocaust Remembrance Day (Yom HaShoah) in Israel, the whole country stops - including all traffic - and everyone goes quiet for two minutes.

-Everyone could count to 50 silently, a moment for each of our 50 states.
+When it is MOS time everyone could count to 50 silently for each of our 50 states.

 ----------- Empowering details ------------

-For those near others in a: neighborhood home; senior facility; apartment building; cohousing community; townhome association or for those working in a business office or a shopping mall or a big box store, gather together at 12:12 PM in a spot that works.
+If near others: in a neighborhood; senior facility; apartment building; cohousing community; or for those working in a business office or a shopping mall or a big box store, gather together at 12:12 PM in a spot that works.
+As needed, discreetly vary the location so ICE won’t know where to find you.

 To let others know that you too are standing up, bang pots or blow whistles so they can hear you.